Tax Motivated Bankruptcy

 The takeaway message here is that it may be possible to discharge income tax debts that meet specific criteria.
 However, if you file for Chapter 13, you must be financially prepared to pay off other tax (and non-tax) debts over the life of your reorganization plan.
 If you file for Chapter 7, you will not be required to enter a reorganization plan but may risk losing some of your assets to liquidation.
 An experienced tax attorney can help you make the decision that’s right for you or your business, and work with you to determine the most advantageous time for filing.

-At the Tax Law Office of David W. Klasing, our tax resolution lawyers have more than 20 years of experience helping taxpayers and business entities obtain relief from state and federal tax debt.
+At the Tax Law Office of David W. Klasing, our tax resolution lawyers have more than 20 years of combined experience helping taxpayers and business entities obtain relief from state and federal tax debt.
 We can help you evaluate whether filing for tax motivated bankruptcy is a practical option, and if not, help you explore alternative options for tax debt relief.

 We work with taxpayers throughout the state of California, in addition to foreign and out-of-state taxpayers.
 If you have a question about tax-related bankruptcy, contact us online for a confidential, reduced-rate consultation, or call the Tax Law Office of David W. Klasing at (800) 681-1295.